hlamotte/decision-tree/README.md

 In this repo basic categorical-only decision tree classifier algorithm is implemented in C++ as an exercise to learn a low-level language.

-## Building a decision tree classifier
+## Training a decision tree classifier
 - Have a number of measurements of categorical feature vectors and a corresponding outcome class.
 - For each feature calculate the [Gini Gain](https://victorzhou.com/blog/gini-impurity/).
 - Select the feature to split on that maximizes the Gini gain.